bbrtj/pascal-pn/README.md

 ## Testing

-Tests are written in Perl and query the CLI program for results.
+Unit tests are written in Pascal, while end to end tests are written in Perl (querying the CLI program for results).
 Any Perl should be able to run them out of the box.

 ```
 make test

-# OR

-make &&  prove
 ```

 ## Author and License